fajarvm/HumanShaders/README.md

 ## Human Shaders

-Human Shaders and it's resources (All the content inside "HumanShaders" folder) are licensed under MIT and CC BY 4.0 Licenses.
+Human Shaders and its resources (All the content inside "HumanShaders" folder) are licensed under MIT and CC BY 4.0 Licenses.

 ## Digital Emily 2